Why Perform a Technical SEO Audit on your Website?

 - How easy is it for search engines to crawl and index the pages of your site?

-- If there is duplicate content that may impact the rankings of your pages?
+- If there is duplicate content that may impact how your pages are listed in search results?

 - Whether Schema.org vocabulary is used on your pages to define what data appear upon those pages to help search engines understand what those pages are about?

-- Whether the Site is represented in search results well with sitelinks and an engaging and informative knowledge panel?
+- Whether the Site is represented in Bing and Google search results well with sitelinks and an engaging and informative knowledge panel?

 - If the site has a bricks-n-mortar location, does it appear in local search results at the search engines?

 - What best practices should be followed when creating or updating the content on your site?

 - How might the structure of the site be impacting the rankings of pages on the site

-- What improvements to pages on the site can better the experience of visitors, such as Page Speed changes?
+- What improvements to pages on the site can improve the experience of visitors, such as Page Speed changes?